 |Red-stalk chard.
 (Photo-by LaGrande farmer's market)||White-stalk chard.
 (Photo- by joephoto)|

-Chard is an annual greens, grown widely around Mediterranean region and is available at its best during summer months from June until November.
+Chard is seasonal leafy greens grown widely around the Mediterranean region.
+It is available at its best during summer months from June until November.

 Chard features distinctly large dark-green leaves with prominent petiole and well-developed edible stalk.
-Generally, its leaves are harvested at various stages of maturity depending on their use in recipes.
-While the whole plant with its tender young leaves can be harvested for salad preparation, individual large-size, mature leaves with slightly tough textured stem may be picked up for sautéing and cooking in dishes.
+In general, its leaves harvested at various stages of maturity depending on their use in recipes.
+While the whole plant with its tender young leaves can be harvested for salad preparation, mature, over-size leaves with slightly tough textured stem may be picked up for sautéing and cooking in dishes.

-Swiss chard comes in variety of types based upon their shiny, crunchy stalks and petiole:
+Swiss chard comes in a variety of types based on their bright, crunchy stalks and petiole color:

 Green stalk: Lucullus.

 Red stalk: Charlotte, Rhubarb Chard.

-Multi-color stalk: Bright lights (white, orange, yellow, purple, pink).
+Multi-color (variegated) stalk: Bright lights (white, orange, yellow, purple, pink).

 Chard is very low in calories (19 kcal per 100 g fresh, raw leaves) and fats, recommended in cholesterol-controlling and weight reduction programs.

 Chard is one of the excellent vegetable sources for vitamin-K; 100 g provides about 700% of recommended intake.
-Vitamin K has potential role bone health by promoting osteotrophic (bone formation and strengthening) activity.
-Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain; thus, has established role in the treatment of patients suffering from Alzheimer's disease.
+Vitamin-K has potential role bone health by promoting osteoblastic (bone formation and strengthening) activity.
+Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain; thus, has an established role in the treatment of patients who have Alzheimer's disease.

-It is also rich source of omega-3 fatty acids; vitamin-A, and flavonoids anti-oxidants like ß-carotene, a-carotene, lutein and zea-xanthin.
-Carotenes convert to vitamin A inside the body.
+It is also a rich source of omega-3 fatty acids, and vitamin-A, flavonoids antioxidants like ß-carotene, alpha-carotene, lutein, and zeaxanthin.
+Carotenes convert into vitamin-A inside the human body.

-It is also rich source of minerals like copper, calcium, sodium, potassium, iron, manganese and phosphorus.
+It is also a rich source of minerals like copper, calcium, sodium, potassium, iron, manganese and phosphorus.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure by countering effects of sodium.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+The human body utilizes manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
 Iron is required for cellular oxidation and red blood cell formation.

 Regular inclusion of chard in the diet has been found to prevent osteoporosis, iron-deficiency anemia, and vitamin-A deficiency; and believed to protect from cardiovascular diseases and colon and prostate cancers.